 Besides the spring period, this is my second favorite time to fish a jerkbait.
 When the first few cold fronts start to hit during the end of the Summer Period, the bass are signaled to start making their fall movement.

 The bass know instinctively to feed before the approaching winter.
 They will migrate back to many of the same areas they used during the spawn cycle.
 Flats and creeks are major feeding areas during this time, thus putting a lot of fish back into the effective depth range of a jerkbait.
-More then anything the bait is a critical element during this time of the year.
+The bait is a critical element during this time of the year.

-The baitfish will migrate to the shallows, especially on the flats, shoals, and creeks.
-The creeks with a direct influx of water in the back seem to be even better.
-These massive schools of bait, can often be seen swimming in pods and schools.
+The baitfish migrate to the shallows, especially on the flats, shoals, and creeks.
+The creeks with a direct influx of water in the back seem even better.
+These massive schools of bait can often be seen swimming in pods and schools.
 When I see this, my mind starts thinking jerkbait, especially in bodies of water that contain clearer water.

-I love to target wind blown banks in the backs of the creeks of on main lake flats.
-Schooling bass will often be found during this time of the year around the pods of bait that we just talked about.
+I love to target windblown banks in the backs of the creeks on main lake flats.
+Schooling bass will often be found during this time of the year around the bait pods that we just talked about.
 I like having a jerkbait tied on that I can cast a great distance if I see surfacing breaking activity.

 Tackle and Equipment

-Lets talk about tackle and equipment for jerkbaiting.
+Let's talk about tackle and equipment for jerk baiting.
 In my jerkbait fishing, I am looking for a rod that has the properties of a good crankbait rod.
-By this I mean I want a rod that has a fiberglass composite composition that allows me to do three things: get a slightly delayed hook set, land more fish because of the forgiving nature of glass, and allows me to load up the light tip to achieve maximum casting distance.
-But it has to have a shorter length which allows me to impart the wrist action that is so critical in twitching a jerkbait.
+I want a rod with a fiberglass composite composition that allows me to do three things: get a slightly delayed hook set, land more fish because of the forgiving nature of glass, and load up the soft tip to achieve maximum casting distance.
+But it has to have a shorter length which allows me to impart the wrist action that is critical in twitching a jerkbait.

-I've found the perfect rod in a fiberglass rod in the 6 foot length.
-This rod has a shorter than normal handle, which is perfect for the wrist control needed.
+I've found the perfect rod in a fiberglass rod in the 6-foot length.
+This rod has a shorter than average handle, perfect for the wrist control needed.

-I match this rod up with a reel that has maximum spool capacity for those giant cast and has a middle of the road retrieve speed.
-The only exception to the above is when I fishing a spoonbill, in which case I use the same rods and reels but just in a 6'6" model rod and a larger size reel.
+I match this rod up with a reel with maximum spool capacity for those giant cast and a middle-of-the-road retrieve speed.
+The only exception to the above is when I fish a spoonbill, in which case I use the same rods and reels but just in a 6'6" model rod and a larger size reel.

-In reference to brands of jerkbaits I really carry a tremendous variation of brands of both floating, sinking, suspending, and spoonbill.
-In floating I like the good old original Rapalas, Rouges, and Bomber Long A's.
+About brands of jerkbaits, I carry a tremendous variety of floating, sinking, suspending, and spoonbill brands.
+I like the good old original Rapalas, Rouges, and Bomber Long A's in floating.

-In suspending, I like many of the new Japanese-type baits including the Lucky Craft and Megabass models.
+I like many of the new Japanese-type baits, including the Lucky Craft and Megabass models.
 I also like Husky Jerks, Rouges, Bomber Long A's.

-In sinking models I primarily like Rapala Countdown.
-And in spoonbills I use primarily a Rebel spoonbill which I modify to slightly suspend.
+In sinking models, I primarily like Rapala Countdown.
+And in spoonbills, I use primarily a Rebel spoonbill which I modify to suspend slightly.